Behind the scenes, but ahead of the curve: help us develop the next-generation public broadcaster.

 To learn more about the people who lead, build out, support and make up the teams at MTIS, please visit our website here.

-Created in 2015 to align, lighten and modernize infrastructure, the Media Technology and Infrastructure (MTIS) team is the backbone and the future forward arm of CBC/Radio-Canada.
+Created in 2015 to align, lighten and modernize infrastructure, Media Technology & Infrastructure Services (MTIS) is the backbone and the future forward arm of CBC/Radio-Canada.
 We are the people that make stuff work.
 We make connections; between media content, systems, people and places.
 We are the space in between.

 A place with purpose.
 CBC/Radio-Canada has always been a highly-regarded pioneer of media technology.
 Not just in Canada, but around the world.
 Today, we’re transforming ourselves from conventional radio and television broadcaster into a modern digital media company.
 Technology is the driving force.
 MTIS is the team making it happen.